 What is the Occupational Outlook Handbook (OOH)?
 The Occupational Outlook Handbook is a career guide provided by the U.S. Government's Bureau of Labor Statistics (BLS).
 It provides information on a wide range of occupations.
 For each profession, it describes what workers do on the job, working conditions, required training and education, earnings, and expected job prospects.

 The Bureau of Labor Statistics is the main fact-finding agency for the federal government in the broad field of labor economics and statistics.

-BLS data must satisfy a number of criteria, including relevance to current social and economic issues, timeliness in reflecting today’s rapidly changing economic conditions, accuracy, and consistently high statistical quality, and impartiality in both subject matter and presentation.
+BLS data must satisfy a number of criteria, including relevance to current social and economic issues, timeliness in reflecting today’s rapidly changing economic conditions, consistent accuracy and high statistical quality, and impartiality in both subject matter and presentation.